Filming the naming of

 Exhibitions of the films

-A film of the ceremony was planned to be shown at the Jubilee Theatre in North Carlton, Melbourne on 13 March, but the copy was erroneously sent to Sydney instead of Melbourne.
-It is not known whose film this was.
+King O'Malley consented to Spencer's film of the ceremony being shown at the Jubilee Theatre in Nicholson St, North Carlton, Melbourne on the evening of 13 March, but reportedly the copy was erroneously sent to Sydney instead of Melbourne.10 More likely, the exposed film went to Sydney to be processed and a finished print wasn't available in time to be sent (by train) to Melbourne.

 Advertisements named the scenes in the film as: